vgratian/cosine/README.md

 (Here I use the lines commented in `cos_sim.py`)

 Using only standard/builtin data structures, I tried a few other optimizations (`map` with `lambda` instead of list comprehension), function call instead of object), but none improved the running time.
-This is strange, I would expect that at leat a function call should be less expensive than creating an object.
+This is strange, I would expect that at least a function call should be less expensive than creating an object.

-Next step was to use external libraries: using numpy's `ndarray` (N dimensional array) instead of Python lists is here the game changer.
+Next step was to use external libraries: using NumPy's `ndarray` (N dimensional array) instead of Python lists is here the game changer.
 Running the same test as above is almost 250x faster than the initial Python test and 14x faster than C++:

 ```
 $ python cos_sim_np_test.py
 Done.
 Average runtime: 0.0002 s.
 Similarity: -1.0.
 ```

 It could not be better than this, I thought, but I went on with experiments.
-This time I used two methods from `sklearn` to calculate dot product (`sklearn.utils.extmath.safe_sparse_dot`) and euclidean distances (`sklearn.metrics.pairwise.euclidean_distances`) respectively (and I continued to use numpy arrays to store the vectors).
+This time I used two methods from `sklearn` to calculate dot product (`sklearn.utils.extmath.safe_sparse_dot`) and euclidean distance (`sklearn.metrics.pairwise.euclidean_distances`) respectively.
+We continue to use NumPy arrays to store the vectors.
 The result significantly slower than the last experiment:

 ```